AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 - **MIT Initiative on the Digital Economy (IDE)**
 - **Local or regional research centers, university institutes, and workforce boards**
 - **McKinsey Global Institute**
+- **Local Libraries** — Rich access to business databases, research tools, and historical archives—often free with a library card.

 ---